 This dining guide discusses the restaurants at Disney’s Contemporary Resort.
-Below we share our experiences at each restaurant, links to current menus, and photos of the items we’ve tried.
+Below we share an overview of each restaurant, our experiences, menus, and photos of items we’ve tried.

 Below, we’ll go over the restaurants at Disney’s Contemporary.
-We’ll look at the resort’s counter service, table service, character dining, coffee shop, and pool bar.
+We’ll examine the resort’s counter service, table service, character dining, coffee shop, and pool bars.
+We’ll also discuss a few dining options at other nearby monorail resorts.

 Below is a list of all the restaurants at Disney’s Contemporary Resort.